 - 1.1.
 This Scheme of Operation details the way the Society will operate the Law Society of Scotland Accredited Paralegal Status (the Status).
 The Scheme of Operation may be amended from time to time by the Society, with the approval of the Society's Board (the Board). - 1.2.
 The objective of the Status is to recognise the work carried out by Accredited Paralegals and provide a formal accreditation.
 It provides an assurance of high quality and standards to employers, other members of the legal profession and clients. - 1.3.
-Admission is based on qualifications, experience and demonstrating competence. - 1.4.
 The Accredited Paralegal works under the supervision of a Supervising Solicitor in delivering legal services and/or legal expertise to clients or internal stakeholders.
-They may work for other solicitors in the organisation, but overall responsibility always rests with the Supervising Solicitor. - 1.5.
-They are not entitled to work in their capacity as an Accredited Paralegal other than in connection with work done in support of a solicitor. - 1.6.
+They may work for other solicitors in the organisation, but overall responsibility always rests with the Supervising Solicitor. - 1.4.
+They are not entitled to work in their capacity as an Accredited Paralegal other than in connection with work done in support of a solicitor. - 1.5.
 Where an Accredited Paralegal ceases work and therefore no longer has a Supervising Solicitor, they can maintain their accreditation for a period of up to 12 months, while not working, if they maintain their CPD and pay the renewal fee at the appropriate time.
-If they are re-employed in a paralegal role where there is no Supervising Solicitor, they must surrender their accreditation.
-If a paralegal is accredited in a particular area of law and moves to a role where he/she is not working in that area of law, they must surrender their accreditation.
-They may reapply under the general accreditation.
+If they are re-employed in a paralegal role where there is no Supervising Solicitor or they are no longer working in the accredited area of law, they must surrender their accreditation. - 1.6.
+Continued accreditation is based on: - (a) Maintaining competencies - (b) Completion of an annual CPD requirement - (c) Adherence to the standards - (d) Payment of an annual fee

 - 1.7.
-Continued accreditation is based on:

-- (a) Maintaining competencies

-- (b) Completion of an annual CPD requirement(c) Adherence to the standards

-- (d) Payment of an annual fee - 1.8.
-The annual cost of joining the Status, inclusive of membership of the Scottish Paralegal Association (SPA), will be prescribed by the Board. - Accreditation is renewed annually.
-The Accredited Paralegal practice year runs 1.9. from 1 February until 31 January.
-New applicants can join at any time. - 1.10.
+The annual cost of joining the Status, inclusive of membership of the Scottish Paralegal Association (SPA), will be prescribed by the Board. - 1.8.
+Accreditation is renewed annually.
+The Accredited Paralegal practice year runs from 1 February until 31 January.
+New applicants can join at any time. - 1.9.
 Once accredited, the Accredited Paralegal is entitled to use the Accredited Paralegal logo, details of which can be found in the member login area of the website.
-When the individual's accreditation ceases, they will no longer be entitled to use the logo. - 1.11.
-Membership of the Status will not preclude members from holding membership of other professional associations if these do not create a conflict in terms of requirements. - 1.12.
-There are two types of accreditations - - (a) Accreditation in a specific area of law.
-The paralegal must demonstrate that that they meet; a) a general set of competencies and b) a set of competencies specific to an area of law.
-The current list of practice areas recognised by the Society and their relevant competencies is available on the Society's website. - (b) General Accreditation.
-The paralegal must (a) demonstrate that that they meet a general set of competencies and b) be able to explain the type of paralegal work they undertake.
-This would be submitted to the Society for approval.
-This accreditation would suit those working in practice areas not covered by (a) above or those paralegals working across several areas of law.
+When the individual's accreditation ceases, they will no longer be entitled to use the logo. - 1.10.
+Membership of the Status will not preclude members from holding membership of other professional associations if these do not create a conflict in terms of requirements.